triasteran/Machine-Learning-Zoomcamp-2023/MidTermProject/README.md

 I was thinking about some biological data since I'm working as a bioinformatician.
 Currently, my area of exprertise is translatomics, however, I used to have some basic experience with cancer transcriptomics data.

-I decided to go with the dataset containing the aggregation of microarray gene expression data of leukemia patients from CuMiDa (available in a raw form here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE9476 and procesed form here: https://sbcb.inf.ufrgs.br/cumida).
+I decided to go with the dataset containing the aggregation of microarray gene expression data of leukemia patients from CuMiDa (available in a raw reads form here: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE9476 and procesed form here: https://sbcb.inf.ufrgs.br/cumida).

 Let's begin with some basic terminology.